hail-is/hail/dev-docs/services/ci/README.md

 - The CI service polls the batch which it submits for overall success or failure.
 - Once the batch has either succeeded or failed, CI uses that result to report status back to GitHub

-Examples of CI test runs can be seen by searching through the production batch log, as long as you have developer permissions.
-For example: `/batches?q=user+%3D+ci%0D%0Atest+%3D+1`
+Examples of CI test runs can be seen by searching through the production batch log, as long as you are a member of the `ci` billing project.
+For example: `/batches?q=user+%3D+ci%0D%0Atest+%3D+1`.

 #### CI Testing Timeline